 ECU's Centre for Indigenous Australian Education and Research, Kurongkurl Katitjin, plays a vital role in guiding ECU to meet its commitments to Indigenous peoples and supports University-wide activities and programs that engage, support, and contribute to Aboriginal and/or Torres Strait Islander people, communities, and cultures.
-ECU has 44 Aboriginal and/or Torres Strait Islander staff (ongoing/fixed-term staff only) and a student population of 254 (2%)
+ECU has 44 Aboriginal and/or Torres Strait Islander staff and a student population of 254 (2%).

-Picture 3: The Kurongkurl Katitjin building on ECU Mount Lawley campus (Kurongkurl katitjin is a Noongar phrase meaning "coming together to learn")
+Picture 2: The Kurongkurl Katitjin building on ECU Mount Lawley campus (Kurongkurl katitjin is a Noongar phrase meaning "coming together to learn")